AliBeikmohammadi/DistributedSGDM/README.md

 # DistributedSGDM
 Implementation of **DistributedSGDM**, as presented in:
 * Distributed Momentum Methods Under Biased Gradients Estimation.
-Submitted to the IEEE Transactions on Signal Processing.
+Submitted to the IEEE Transactions on Control of Network Systems.

 # Additional Numerical Evaluations on Deep Neural Networks